jkro36/C_Programming/0-README.md

 Here are some of the projects I've completed or am working on:

-Project Name:          A brief description of the project:
+Project #:     Project Name:            A brief description of the project:
-Hello World     -       The program consists of a single main() function that prints the "Hello, World" message in two different ways.
+01             HelloWorld       -       The program consists of a single main() function that prints the "Hello, World" message in two different ways.

-Project Name: A brief description of the project.
+02             FahrToCelsTable  -       This program converts Fahrenheit temperatures to Celsius and prints a table of values.

 ##Exercises